hyperledger-labs/perun-doc/source/concepts/protocols.rst

    - Channel is settled,

-     - by unlocking the funds from the two ledger channel, if both parties agree on the final state of the channel through off-chain transactions; or
+     - by unlocking the funds from the two ledger channel, if both parties agree on the final state of the channel through off-chain transactions;
+       or
      - by settling either one or both (depending on the scenario) parent channels on the blockchain, otherwise.

-       In this case, the parent channels and all other sub-channels, virtual channels opened using the parent channel will also be settled.
+       In this case, the parent channels and all other sub-channels, virtual channels opened using the parent channel will also be settled on the blockhain.

 .. note:

    From the above descriptions, it can be seen that sub-channels and virtual channels require **zero on-chain** interactions under normal circumstances.
-   On-chain interactions are required only when the participants do not agree on which state should be settled.
+   On-chain interactions are required only when the participants do not agree on the state to be settled.

 In the next section, protocols for each of the four phases in the life cycle of a state channel are described.